 - Select Continue to enable debug mode or Cancel to disable.

-- Select the calendar icon to the right of the date/time to set a longer period to run in debug mode.
+Click within the date field to display a calendar to set a longer period to run in debug mode.
 Two weeks is the maximum time allowed to enable running in debug mode.

-- Click in the Hours field and use the +/- symbols to adjust the hour and minutes.
+Click in the time field.
+Click the up and down arrows to set the hour and minutes.

 - Selecting Cancel will close the window without saving the information already completed.